-PER CURIAM: The mother, whom we will refer to in this opinion simply as "Mother," appeals the district court's order terminating her parental rights to her three children, whom we will refer to in this opinion as R.H., born in- 2007; H.C., born in 2013; and I.C., born in 2014.
+PER CURIAM: The father, whom we will refer to in this opinion simply as "Father," appeals the district court's order terminating his parental rights to his two sons, whom we will refer to in this opinion as H.C., born in 2013, and I.C., born in 2014.

-In a separate but companion appeal, the father of H.C. and I.C., whom we will refer to in this opinion as "Father," also appeals the district court's termination of his parental rights to these two children.
+In a separate but companion appeal, the mother of these children, whom we will refer to in this opinion as "Mother," also appeals the district court's termination of her parental rights to these children, as well as the termination of her parental rights to her daughter, R.H. who was born in 2007.
 Father is not the natural father of R.H. but rather her stepfather.
-Nevertheless, we will refer to him from time to time in this opinion because R.H. was one of the three children in the Mother's and Father's household.
+He is not directly involved in the termination of Mother's rights to R.H., but we will refer from time to time in this opinion to R.H. as she was one of the three children of the household.